apache/hudi/website/docs/metadata_indexing.md

 ## Setup Async Indexing

 First, we will generate a continuous workload.
-In the below example, we are going to start a [deltastreamer](/docs/hoodie_deltastreamer#deltastreamer) which will continuously write data from raw parquet to Hudi table.
+In the below example, we are going to start a [Hudi Streamer](/docs/hoodie_deltastreamer#hudi-streamer) which will continuously write data from raw parquet to Hudi table.
 We used the widely available [NY Taxi dataset](https://registry.opendata.aws/nyc-tlc-trip-records-pds/), whose setup details are as below:
 <details>
   <summary>Ingestion write config</summary>